Communities in Schools of Atlanta

 Education: Morehouse School of Medicine, Emory University School of Medicine (MD)

 First job: “Doc in a box” in Toco Hills

 Hometown: I was raised on a sisal farm in a Karanga village of 500 about an hour from the town of Moshi, Tanzania.

 Toughest challenge: The sudden death of my 52-year-old husband by senseless gun violence in 1999

 Immediate Past President

 American Medical Association

-Atlanta psychiatrist Patrice Harris became president-elect of the American Medical Association in June 2018.
-She has held numerous leadership positions in the AMA, the American Psychiatric Association, the Georgia Psychiatric Physicians Association, and the Medical Association of Georgia.
+In 2020, Atlanta psychiatrist Patrice Harris completed her one-year term as the 174th president of the American Medical Association; she was the first African American woman to hold the position.
+Harris has held numerous leadership positions in the AMA, the American Psychiatric Association, the Georgia Psychiatric Physicians Association, and the Medical Association of Georgia.
 She was also founding president of the Georgia Psychiatry Political Action Committee.
 As former chief health officer for Fulton County, Harris spearheaded efforts to integrate public health, behavioral health, and primary care.